Sacred Scottish stone taken to London for coronation

 It was taken back to London in 1951 and returned to Westminster Abbey, where it was placed back in the throne before the coronation of Queen Elizabeth II in 1953.

-The stone was returned to Edinburgh in 1996 on condition that it be returned for the coronation of future kings and queens.
+The stone was returned to Edinburgh in 1996 on condition that it only leave Scotland for the coronation of future kings and queens.

+Kathy Richmond, head of collections and applied conservation at Historic Environment Scotland (HES) which looks after the stone, said they were working closely with the conservation team at Westminster Abbey on the installation of the stone.

+"It is a tremendous privilege for HES to play its part in such a significant and historic occasion," she said.

 © 2023 AFP